cllin/TravelPal/README.md

 This is only the mobile part of the application.

-More more information, please feel free to contact me.
+Please feel free to contact me for further information.

 ------
 2013, Ching-Lun Lin, clallenlin@gmail.com